Life-Encrypty/GuardXpert-Integration-Public/VideoServiceIntegrationGuide_JWT.md

     "email": "mail@mail.com",
-    "contentId": "f2e4d030-a478-476f-b7f8-4d8a5f126958", // This will be the content ID for Apple "otherContentId": "77381421f799427188e44e87c2c6991d", // This will be the content ID for other platforms "vlib": "289252",
+    "contentId": "f2e4d030-a478-476f-b7f8-4d8a5f126958", // This will be the content ID for Apple "otherContentId": "77381421f799427188e44e87c2c6991d", // This will be the content ID for other platforms "pullZone": "GuardXpert", // This will be for development only, You will get your pull zone after contract "vlib": "289252",
     "platform": "linux",
     "ip": "192.168.1.1",